Alwin-Lin/development-debug-androidTest/README.md

        * ```C:\Users\[User_ID]\AppData\Local\Android\Sdk\build-tools\28.0.2```
        * ```D:\Google cloud SDK\google-cloud-sdk\bin```
 * Check if all those work with by launching CTS.bat
-### Straight up debugging in Android studio ###
+### Debugging in Android studio without source ###
-Android Studio allows debuging without source or libaries.
-Before you start, make sure you have CTS downloaded.
-Since
+Android Studio allows debuging an APK without the source.
+Before you start, make sure you have Setup CTS to run.

-Open up Android Studio, top left corner, File> Profile or debug APK.
+Open Android Studio, File> Profile or debug APK.
 Pick an APK form the testcases folder, and let Android Studio do it's work.
-After that is done, you should be able to manually atatch a debugger onto the java code, if you provided the java libaries it required.
+After that is done, you should be able to manually atatch a debugger onto the java code.

+Since some test does have relativly short run time, it is possible that you might not be able to atatch debugger in time.
+You could try a test that takes more time to run, or build CTS in Android Studio

-## Develop CTS test model by Android Studio
+## Develop a CTS test module in Android Studio
+It is easier to develope and debug with Android Studio.
+[CTS](https://cs.android.com/android/platform/superproject/+/master:cts/;l=1?q=cts) is open source, it is possible to do so.
+However, CTS uses [a different build system](https://source.android.com/setup/build).
+You can create Android Studio [Build configuration file](https://developer.android.com/studio/build#build-files) to develope and debug the test module.

-### Gradle ###
+### Build Configuration File ###

 * Project Root
     * This is where the project is located
     * Source and targeted Java version